joshgallantt/Nexus/README.md

 **🚫 No Dependencies:** Nexus is lightweight and vendor-agnostic — no external dependencies.

-> Whether you're logging to the console in dev, sending analytics to Firebase in prod, or writing logs to disk in CI — Nexus is for you.
+Whether you're debug logging to the console in dev, sending analytics to Firebase in prod, or writing logs to disk in CI — Nexus is for you.

 ## <br> 📍 NexusDestinations

 A **NexusDestination** receives events from Nexus.
-They are a place where you can map, modify, and finally send data where it needs to go.
+* They are a place where you can map, modify, and filter data before sending it to it's final destination.
+* Add as many as you like, even multiple for the same endpoint if you want!
+* The processing of events happen in parallel - so when one destination slows down, the rest won't become blocked.

 ### Registering a Destination